Office of Minority Business Enterprise

 Benefits of Certification

-As a certified minority- or woman-owned business enterprise a company will:
+As an OMBE Program certified minority-owned and/or woman-owned business enterprise, a company will:

 • Receive notification of state business opportunities